lapnd/httdes.github.io/keystone-makefile-32.md

 # I. Keystone

-*Note: because their prebuilt toolchain is RV64GC, so for the RV32GC/RV32IMAC build we'll using our local toolchain.*
+*Note: because their prebuilt toolchain is RV64GC, so for the RV32GC/RV32IMAC build we'll using our local-toolchain.*

 Git clone:
 ```